-Every day, we get emails asking us about how to become a digital nomad.
+Every day, we get emails asking us about how to become a digital nomad or how to find digital nomad jobs.
 So many people (like you) want to know how we manage to travel the world while working online.

 It sounds like a dream and some will tell you it sounds like a dodgy scam.